Women's World Chess Championship 2012: Prize pool

 The championship had a prize-pool of 450,000 US-Dollar.
-Prizes were $3,750 for first round losers, $5,500 for the second round, 8,000 for the third.
+Prizes were $3,750 for first-round losers, $5,500 for the second round, 8,000 for the third.
 Losing quarter-finalists picked up $12,000, the semi-finalists $20,000.
-Stefanova then got $30,000 for finishing runner-up to Ushenina, who got $60,000 prize money.
+Stefanova then got $30,000 for finishing runner-up to Ushenina, who got $60,000 in prize money.
 It was the same distribution as in the 2010 knock-out championship.

 Coverage

 The tournament was streamed on the tournament website each day in full length.
 Live coverage was interrupted only for advertising breaks.
 The videostream was also playable on demand until the next day started.
 Coverage was provided in low and high definition with Grand Master commentary in three languages: English, Russian and for the first time Chinese.
 In the final days the broadcast was watched by several hundred thousand live viewers.

 Results

 Final match

 The final match was decided after four matches at classical time controls and two rapid tie-breaks.
 Anna Ushenina won the title, beating 2004 Women's World Chess champion Stefanova.
 Stefanova also was the reigning Women's World Rapid champion.